-2.1 The legislation requires that no person shall, in any area in which the sex establishment licensing provisions have been adopted, use any premises, vehicle, vessel or stall as a sex establishment except under and in accordance with the terms of a licence granted by the appropriate local authority.
+- 2.1 The legislation requires that no person shall, in any area in which the sex establishment licensing provisions have been adopted, use any premises, vehicle, vessel or stall as a sex establishment except under and in accordance with the terms of a licence granted by the appropriate local authority.
 A 'sex establishment' is a sex shop, a sex cinema or a sexual entertainment venue.
 This report concerns an application for a licence to use premises as a sexual entertainment venue.
-A 'sexual entertainment venue' is defined by legislation as "any premises at which relevant entertainment is provided before a live audience for the financial gain of the organiser or the entertainer".

-- 2.2 The meaning of 'relevant entertainment' is "any live performance or live display of nudity which is of such a nature that, ignoring financial gain, it must reasonably be assumed to be provided solely or principally for the purpose of sexually stimulating any member of an audience (whether by verbal or other means)".
+A 'sexual entertainment venue' is defined by legislation as "any premises at which relevant entertainment is provided before a live audience for the financial gain of the organiser or the entertainer". - 2.2 The meaning of 'relevant entertainment' is "any live performance or live display of nudity which is of such a nature that, ignoring financial gain, it must reasonably be assumed to be provided solely or principally for the purpose of sexually stimulating any member of an audience (whether by verbal or other means)".
 An audience can consist of just one person. - 2.3 It is important to note that although the definition of relevant entertainment makes reference to a 'live display of nudity', the mere fact that there is a display of nudity does not mean that a sex establishment licence will necessarily be required.
 For example, if the display forms part of a drama or dance performance in a theatre, in most cases it cannot reasonably be assumed to be provided solely or principally for the purpose of sexually stimulating any member of the audience. - 2.4 Whilst each case should be judged on its own merits, it is expected that the definition of relevant entertainment would apply to the following forms of entertainment as they are commonly understood: lap dancing; pole dancing; table dancing; strip shows; peep shows; and live sex shows.
 This list is not exhaustive and, as the understanding of the exact nature of these descriptions may vary, should only be treated as indicative.
-Ultimately, decisions to license premises as sexual entertainment venues shall depend on the nature of the content of the entertainment provided and not the name it is given. - 2.5 Applicants are required to display a public notice at the premises and in addition, publish a notice in a local newspaper advising that an application has been submitted and inviting written objections.
+Ultimately, decisions to licence premises as sexual entertainment venues shall depend on the nature of the content of the entertainment provided and not the name it is given. - 2.5 Applicants are required to display a public notice at the premises and in addition, publish a notice in a local newspaper advising that an application has been submitted and inviting written objections.
 The Licensing Manager can confirm that both of these requirements have been met by the applicant.
 Only objections received within 28 days of the date of the notice may be considered by the Council.
 The names and addresses of objectors must be kept confidential unless the objectors indicate otherwise.
-No objections have been received.
+Three objections have been received from residents which appear in Annex 3 to this report.
+It is the view of officers that none of these objections cite grounds which would justify refusal of the Licence.
+A further objection from the Council's Environmental Protection Team is discussed in more detail in paragraph 3.1 below.